dlnash/SEAK_AR_impacts/preprocess/README.md

 3. preprocess_database.py

-TODO: This script connects tARget v3 (AR duration data), GEFSv12 (IVT, precipitation, snow level), impact data (NWS), and ASOS/COOP (precipitation) data into a single dataframe and saves as a .csv.
+This script connects tARget v3 (AR duration data), GEFSv12 (IVT, precipitation, snow level), impact data (NWS), and ASOS/COOP (precipitation) data into a single dataframe and saves as a .csv for each station.